 The project considers inclusive policy frameworks at national and local levels that effectively support schools to develop in ways that include all learners, prevent failure and ensure learner success in school and life.
-By examining system-level approaches, it extends the consideration of school failure to the system perspective, rather than individual learners.
+By examining system-level approaches, it extends the consideration of school failure to the system perspective, rather than focusing only on individual learners.

 Project activities started in 2018 and will conclude in 2020.

 Participants and target group

-One of the project activities involves collecting information from Agency member countries through a country survey.
-The aim is to identify national policy approaches to dealing with school failure.
-The following countries are participating in the project: Czech Republic, Estonia, Germany, Greece, Iceland, Ireland, Latvia, Malta, Serbia, Slovakia, Sweden, UK (Northern Ireland) and UK (Scotland).
+One of the project activities involved collecting information from Agency member countries through a country survey.
+The aim was to identify national policy approaches to dealing with school failure.
+The following countries participated in the project: Czech Republic, Estonia, Finland, Germany, Greece, Iceland, Ireland, Latvia, Malta, Serbia, Slovakia, Sweden, UK (Northern Ireland) and UK (Scotland).

-Information from these 13 education systems will be used for a deeper analysis of some of the policies and measures that are directly related to preventing school failure.
-The project synthesis report will present this analysis.
+Information from these 14 education systems was used for a deeper analysis of some of the policies and measures that are directly related to preventing school failure.
+The project synthesis report presents this analysis.

-The main target group for the project outcomes will be national-level policy-makers for inclusive education.
+The main target group for the project outcomes is national-level policy-makers for inclusive education.

 The project aims to provide a comprehensive overview of available policy and research literature related to preventing school failure.
-The project’s added value will be to identify the inclusive policy elements that can ensure that schools become more engaging and equitable at the same time.
+The project’s added value is the identification of inclusive policy elements that can ensure that schools become more engaging and equitable at the same time.

 Project activities and outputs

-The project focuses on desk research.
-It incorporates two parallel strands/activities:
+The project focused on desk research.
+It incorporated two parallel strands/activities:

-The first strand reviews and analyses European and international research literature regarding the prevention of school failure in relation to inclusive education.
+- The first strand reviewed and analysed European and international research literature regarding the prevention of school failure in relation to inclusive education.

-The second strand focuses on existing national policy measures for preventing school failure.
-It involves collecting information from participating countries through a country survey, with the aim of identifying their policy approaches to dealing with school failure.
+- The second strand focused on existing national policy measures for preventing school failure.
+It involved collecting information from participating countries through a country survey, with the aim of identifying their policy approaches to dealing with school failure.

 The final project outputs are: